apache/trafficcontrol/.github/actions/tvdb-init/README.md

 ## Outputs

 ### `exit-code`
-1 if the database initialized successfully.$^
+1 if the database initialized successfully.

 ## Example usage
 ```yaml